 Authorized Persons: ACJA § 7-209(G)(1) requires each applicant to “submit completed applications for the alternative business structure and each authorized person.”
 ACJA § 7-209(A) defines “Authorized Person” as “a person possessing: 1.
 An economic interest in the alternative business structure equal to or more than 10 percent of all economic interests in the alternative business structure; or 2.
 The legal right to exercise decision-making authority on behalf of the alternative business structure.”
 ACJA § 7-209(A) further defines “decision-making authority” as “the authority, by operation of law or by agreement, to directly or indirectly: 1.
 Legally bind the ABS; 2.
 Control or participate in the management or affairs of the ABS; 3.
 Direct or cause the direction of the management and policies of the ABS; or 4.
 Make day-to-day or long- term decisions on matters of management, policy, and operations of the ABS.”
 Therefore, a complete application requires the following:

-Appointment of Designated Principal form for the person identified in Section I. Pursuant to Arizona Code of Judicial Administration § 7-209(G)(1)(f), a designated principal for the business entity must be an individual with whom Division Staff may communicate on any procedural or operational concern and who will have responsibilities pursuant to subsection §7- 209(F), including contracting authority within the State of Arizona.
+Appointment of Designated Principal.
+Pursuant to Arizona Code of Judicial Administration § 7-209(G)(1)(f), a designated principal for the business entity must be an individual with whom Division Staff may communicate on any procedural or operational concern and who will have responsibilities pursuant to subsection §7- 209(F), including contracting authority within the State of Arizona.

-Appointment of Compliance Lawyer form for the person identified in Section I. Pursuant to ACJA § 7-209(G)(3) each Alternative Business Structure must designate a Compliance lawyer with prescribed qualifications who agrees to responsibilities set forth in §7-209(G)(3)(b).
+Appointment of Compliance Lawyer .
+Pursuant to ACJA § 7-209(G)(3) each Alternative Business Structure must designate a Compliance lawyer with prescribed qualifications who agrees to responsibilities set forth in §7-209(G)(3)(b).

-Authorized Person (Individual) Application and Authorized Person (Entity) forms for each additional Authorized Person listed in Section II.

 Fees: All applicable NON-REFUNDABLE fees shall accompany this application and be made payable to the Arizona Supreme Court.
 Initial application fees are listed in ACJA § 7-209 (K).
 Applicants may “skip” the online fee submission for amounts over $5000 and submit payment by cashier’s check or money order directly to Arizona Supreme Court to complete the application.